Emergency Funds: Your Financial Safety Net

 Don't panic if saving six months' worth of expenses seems impossible.
 The important thing is that you start.
 Here are some tips:

-- Continue paying off debt: It can be tricky to balance saving and paying down debt at the same time, but paying off debt saves you money on interest and fees.
-Find a debt repayment method that works for you and leaves room in your budget to save for a rainy day — even if it's just a few dollars a month.
+It can be tricky to balance saving and paying down debt at the same time, especially when prices are high, but paying off debt saves you money on interest and fees.
+Find a debt repayment method that works for you and leaves room in your budget to save for a rainy day — even if it's just paying the minimum due every month.

 Where Should I Stash My Emergency Fund?